Skip to content

 In the summer of 2012, I went on a holiday to Sidi Bou Said.
 It is a picturesque town in northern Tunisia located about 20km from the capital, Tunis.
 After a week in the North African sun, I decided to purchase a souvenir to remind me of my time in Tunisia.
 The obvious choice was one of the many handcrafted chess sets available in the local market.

-I found one of a suitable size and of reasonable quality and began to bargain with the owner of the store.
+I found one of a suitable size and reasonable quality and began to bargain with the owner of the store.
 The set came with some truly hideous metal chess pieces, which I tried to swap for some more traditional wood pieces.
 The owner was horrified, insisting that the metal pieces were of superior quality.
 It was only when I threatened to leave the store that he relented and swapped the metal for the wood pieces.
 I think the price I paid was 40 Tunisian Dinars, or about £10.
-At the time I played little attention to the interior of the board which contained 24 inlaid points, a few dice and a plastic bag full of checkers.
+At the time I paid little attention to the interior of the board which contained 24 inlaid points, a few dice and a plastic bag full of checkers.

 Sidi Bou Said Port